khobaib/vibematch/README.md

   LLM-generated from structured data) are embedded and compared against query embeddings via cosine similarity at search time, the same core mechanism behind RAG-style retrieval systems, applied here to solve a real semantic-matching gap in production scoring logic.
+- **Idempotent, resumable data pipelines for LLM-generated content at scale** — both the vibe- profile generator and the embedding job only process records missing their output, saving progress after every item, so a 246-hostel batch (run in two separate passes as the dataset grew) could be interrupted, resumed, or re-run without redoing already-completed work or risking duplicate spend.
 - **An automated LLM-system eval suite** — 16 regression test cases, seeded from real bugs found during development, run as automated pass/fail assertions across three tiers (deterministic logic / live-LLM / live-LLM-plus-embeddings) so changes to prompts or scoring can be verified without manual re-inspection every time — genuine eval-harness discipline, not just "it looked right when I tried it."
-- **Cost- and reliability-aware LLM usage** — rate-limit-aware batching for the one-time embedding generation job, silent-exception-swallowing designed deliberately (so an optional AI layer never takes down core search), and honest tracking of real, environment-specific failure modes (e.g. one deployment environment can reach the reasoning model but not the embeddings provider — see the decision log for how that was diagnosed and worked around, not glossed over).
+- **Cost- and reliability-aware LLM usage** — rate-limit-aware batching for the embedding generation jobs, silent-exception-swallowing designed deliberately (so an optional AI layer never takes down core search), and honest tracking of real, environment-specific failure modes (e.g. one deployment environment can reach the reasoning model but not the embeddings provider — see the decision log for how that was diagnosed and worked around, not glossed over).